 you can build a reliable, nuanced reactivity chart that aligns with both theory and practice.

 Remember that the series is a tool, not a rigid law.
-In practice, context matters: a metal’s apparent reactivity can change with the environment, the presence of catalysts, or protective coatings.
+Context matters: a metal’s apparent reactivity can change with the environment, the presence of catalysts, or protective coatings.
 By staying mindful of common mistakes and approaching each test with a critical eye, you’ll not only master the reactivity series but also gain deeper insight into the underlying principles that govern chemical behavior.